9 essential tips for winter hoof care: prevention is better than cure - Horse & Hound

 Get ready for winter: 11 survival tips

-9. While there is little evidence that dietary hoof supplements will help manage the moisture content of the horse’s hoof, barrier creams/solutions may help prevent excessive moisture absorption through the sole.
+9. While there are nutritional supplements formulated to help support the growth of healthy hooves, there is no evidence they can help manage the moisture content of the horse’s hoof.
+Instead, the use of barrier creams may help prevent excessive moisture absorption through the sole.

-Don’t miss the latest issue of Horse & Hound magazine, out now (2 November 2017) for the vet special, with 32 pages of tips and insight
+Don’t miss the latest issue of Horse & Hound magazine, out today (29 November 2018) for our festive special including our first ever advent calendar cover and pages of gift guides for him, her, children and our four-legged companions.